Aimée Joaristi: Manifesto Público (2019)

+Many critics believe Manifesto Público to be reprimanding of machismo within society.
+With the aims of reducing gender inequality, this work reconstructs the image of women outside of socially patriarchal prejudices and stigmas.
+Public Manifesto is a work of space appropriation.
+Joaristi has stated that she seeks to de-sexualize and naturalize women's bodies.
+The depiction is not strictly realistic but serves as an explicit social reference to social issues.
+This work has been exhibited internationally and has received attention in countries including Cuba, Japan, Spain, Italy, Costa Rica, the United States, and South Africa.

 Awards and recognition

 Joaristi received the International Emerging Artist Award (IEAA) in 2016 Contemporary Art Curator Magazine and the Artist of the Future Award in 2020.
-Her work was selected seven consecutive times for the Pop and Op Surrealism collection at the Saatchi Gallery (2013); and for foulards by Ostinelli Seta (2014).
+Her work was selected seven consecutive times for the Pop and Op Surrealism collection at the Saatchi Gallery (2013) and for foulards by Ostinelli Seta (2014).
 Commissioned works include "The End of the Beginning" (2015, Saatchi Gallery).